openresty/headers-more-nginx-module/README.markdown

  # replace input header X-Foo *only* if it already exists
  more_set_input_headers -r 'X-Foo: howdy';

- # add input header X-Foo *only* if it do not exist
+ # add input header X-Foo *only* if it does not exist
  more_set_input_headers -a 'X-Foo: howdy';
 ```